HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The VCPU-32 instruction set does not have dedicated instructions for left and right shift operations.
 They can easily be realized with the EXTR and DEP instructions.
 Refer to the chapter for pseudo instructions.

+// ??? **note** finalize: pos is encoded pos - 31, len is encoded len - 32

 <!--------------------------------------------------------------------------------------------------------->